-For the Compensation of top executives, the Recruitment and Remuneration Committee will determine the criteria and structure of executive compensation, which will consider them according to the principle and policy specified by the Board of Directors and also in accordance with the Company performance as well as the performance of each director.
+For the Compensation of top executives, the Recruitment and Remuneration Committee will determine the criteria and structure of executives compensation, which will consider them according to the principle and policy specifed by the Board of Directors and also in accordance with the Company performance as well as the performance of each director.
 The managing director will be the person to consider the appropriateness in identifying the compensation of each individual staff and also the annual pay-rise of salary for high executives, and report all the reasonable compensation increase to the Board of Directors for later acknowledgment.

-Remuneration for Management Directors and Management Executives for the first 4 executives next to the position of Managing Director and every executive in the same level as fourth management executive in total of 5 executives (in exclusion of the director of financial division and the director of accounting division) which can be illustrated in the table below.
+Remuneration for Management Directors and Management Executives for the first 4 executives next to the position of Managing Director and every executive in the same level as fourth management executive in total of 5 executives (in exclusion of the director of fnancial division and the director of accounting division) which can be illustrated in the table below.
+Table show the remuneration of management as defined by SEC in total of 5 individual (not include Finance Director, Accounting Director)

-Items Cash Remuneration 2015 (Baht)
+Cash Remuneration 2015

+Items Total (Baht)

 Salary 14,167,332

 Bonus 1,744,153

 Other Remunerations :

 - Contributions for the Provident Fund 708,360

-- Long-term benefits -None-
+- Long-term benefits - None -

 - Other 450,000

 Total 17,069,845